eWaterCycle/infra/README.md

     For directory where rclone can store its cache.
   - Add `rclone_max_gsize` with value `45`.
     For maximum size of cache on `rclone_cache_dir` volume.
 In Gb.
+  - Add `grader_user` parameter with username of person who will be grading.
+    Use `==USERNAME==` as default value, which will be replaced by the actual username of the user creating the workspace.
+    This user will also be responsible for setting up the course and assignments.
+  - Add `students` parameter with list of student usernames and passwords.
+    The value should be a JSON string in format of `[["username1", "password1"]]`.
+  - Add `course_repo` parameter with git repository url of the course source material.
+    Use default value of `https://github.com/eWaterCycle/teaching.git`
+  - Add `course_version` paramneter with the version,branch or tag of the course repository to use.
+    Default value of `main`.
 - Set documentation URL to `https://github.com/eWaterCycle/infra`
 - Do not allow every org to use this component.
 Data on the dcache should not be made public.
 - Select the organizations (CO) that are allowed to use the component.